The following murals are some of our favorites in DFW and the surrounding areas that are definitely worth exploring. Mural tour, anyone?

 This awesome mural by Alli K Design is located in American Threads at Southlake Town Square.
 We love Alli’s incorporation of florals into her murals, and this one is perfect for that classic “Texas” photo-op.
 In addition to her Lone Star Babe mural in Southlake, she has several murals around Dallas, like her “This Must Be The Place” mural behind Favor the Kind on Henderson Ave.

 This beautiful mural by Dana Tanamachi is located at Emporium Pies in Deep Ellum.
 Delicious pies and a fun mural?
 Count us in!
-After grabbing a slice of pie and enjoying the patio scenery (because it’s a must!), we definitely recommend exploring the Deep Ellum area.
-It’s filled with a lot of great murals by local artists, and you never know what great photo-ops you’ll find.
-Check out this recent guide from The Mindful Mermaid for a few ideas!
+After grabbing a slice of pie and enjoying the patio scenery, we definitely recommend exploring the Deep Ellum area.
+It’s filled with a lot of great murals by local artists (thanks to the 42 Murals project), and you never know what great photo-ops you’ll find.
+Check out this guide for a few ideas!

 This lovely butterfly mural is Kelsey Montague’s first permantent installation in Texas!
 You may have seen one of Kelsey’s murals on Taylor Swift’s Instagram feed — she was recently commisioned to create butterfly wings for Taylor’s release of her song, “Me!”.
 Kelsey has work around the world, but we love this one outside Francesca’s (on Kincaid Road) at The Shops at Legacy in Plano.
 We love butterflies, so this is definitely one of our favorites on this list!